-Sex trafficking is defined as a commercial sex act that is induced by force, fraud or coercion.
+A commercial sex act that is induced by force, fraud, or coercion.

-WHAT IS LABOUR TRAFFICKING?
+WHAT IS LABOR TRAFFICKING?

-Labour trafficking involves the recruitment, harbouring, transportation of a person for labour or services through the use of fraud, force or coercion.
+Labor trafficking is the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services through the use of force, fraud, or coercion for the purposes of involuntary servitude, peonage, debt bondage, or slavery.

-WHERE DOES LABOUR TRAFFICKING FREQUENTLY TAKE PLACE?
+WHERE DOES LABOR TRAFFICKING FREQUENTLY TAKE PLACE?

-The top industries that have a high risk of exploitation include technology, clothing, fish, cocoa, sugarcane, construction, agriculture, healthcare, hospitality, housekeeping and facilities operation, transportation, and warehousing.
+The top industries that have a high risk of exploitation include technology, clothing, fish, cocoa, sugarcane2, construction, agriculture, healthcare, hospitality, housekeeping and facilities operation, transportation, and warehousing.3

-WHO IS AT RISK OF BECOMING A VICTIM OF FORCED LABOUR?
+WHO IS AT RISK OF BECOMING A VICTIM OF FORCED LABOR?